One of the highlights of a trip to Thailand is the train travel.

 Train tickets open for booking a maximum of 60 days ahead.
 Some companies may offer to book further out for you, but they can only actually make the reservation when ticket sales are opened by Thai Railways 60 days in advance of travel.

-Where to book Thai Train Tickets
+Where to book Train Tickets in Thailand.

 Personally I’ve always booked my tickets in Thailand, at the Station, a week or two in advance.
 I’ve never had a problem this way, even on the busy Chiang Mai to Bangkok route.
 Thai holidays and Chinese new year can get busy though, so it’s best not to leave buying tickets last minute, or leave it until the day of travel.